garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Clustering.md

 #compsci361questions
 ## What [[Clustering]] does
+- 2 data points that are similar are enclosed in a space - everything close is 1 cluster
-- Detect and remove outliers
+- Detect and remove outliers![[Pasted image 20240413224824.png]]
 ## Potential Problem
 1. Information loss
 2. There might be some outliers beyond the domain